 Know Yourself First

-Measuring these qualities is a great way to start in becoming more self-aware on which qualities we need to work on and improve.
+Measuring these qualities is a great way to start in becoming more self-aware of which qualities we need to work on and improve.

 How many things have I been committed to long-term in my life?
-How loyal am I to the close people around me?
+How loyal am I to the people around me?

 Am I accepting of my friends for who they are?
 Or am I quick to judge?
 How often do I get angry?
 Am I good at maintaining my temper?

 Do I trust the people around me?
-Or do I doubt others often?
+Or do I often doubt others?
 Am I honest in my communication?
 Or do I like to beat around the bush and play games?

-Self-awareness is key, feel free to ask your friends if you’re having a hard time answering these questions.
+Self-awareness is key; feel free to ask your friends if you’re having a hard time answering these questions.

 Becoming prepared for marriage also requires us to be fully independent on our own so we can be successfully interdependent within the marriage relationship we are to hold in the future.